fossi-foundation/fossi-foundation.github.io/gsoc22-ideas.md

 title: "Google Summer of Code 2022 - Ideas for Projects"
 ---

-*Note that this page is under construction for the new year of GSoC.
-Projects listed here will change and estimated project lengths are still to be defined.*

-FOSSi Foundation is applying as an umbrella organization in Google Summer of Code 2022.
+FOSSi Foundation is applying as an umbrella organization for Google Summer of Code 2022.
 That means that we give small projects the chance to participate in the program.
-Below you can find a list of ideas that the projects had, but students are encouraged to propose their own ideas.
+Below you can find a list of ideas that community mentors had, but mentees are encouraged to propose their own ideas.
 These projects are mostly open-ended and can be tailored to your level of experience, assuming that you have the appropriate set of required skills for the particular project idea.

-Whether you’re an aspiring student or mentor, feel free to contact us, either through the private GSoC-specific mailing list [gsoc@fossi-foundation.org](mailto:gsoc@fossi-foundation.org), through the public [discussion mailing list](https://lists.librecores.org/listinfo/discussion), or through the mentors listed for each project below.
+Whether you’re an aspiring mentee or mentor, feel free to contact us, either through the private GSoC-specific mailing list [gsoc@fossi-foundation.org](mailto:gsoc@fossi-foundation.org), through the public [discussion mailing list](https://lists.librecores.org/listinfo/discussion), or through the mentors listed for each project below.